 Build and download

-execute the real-time application with a host scope.
+real-time application with a host scope.

 Open, build, and download the real-time application.